aspose-html/aspose-html-reference-tutorials/content/english/java/converting-html-to-various-image-formats/convert-html-to-bmp/_index.md

 Yes, you can.
 Aspose.HTML for Java supports multiple image formats, including BMP, PNG, JPEG, and more.

 ### What is the file size limitation for HTML to BMP conversion?
 The file size limitation may vary based on your license.
-For detailed information, refer to the official documentation.
+For detailed information, refer to the documentation.